 She is co-editor of the Journal of Adaptation in Film and Performance and one of the associate editors of the theatre studies journal Symbolon.
 She has also served on the editorial board of the open-access Global Shakespeare Journal, a peer-reviewed international publication in Shakespeare studies.
-A recent recipient of the David Almond Fellowship (from Newcastle University and Seven Stories, National Centre for Children’s Books), Márta paid an archival visit to Seven Stories to explore the children’s theatre productions of David Wood as case studies of adaptation.
-Since then Márta has received a Stephen Joseph Award from the Society for Theatre Research in order to continue her study of adaptation in British children’s theatre.
+A recent recipient of the David Almond Fellowship (from Newcastle University and Seven Stories, National Centre for Children’s Books) and the Stephen Joseph Award from the Society for Theatre Research, Márta currently studies the children’s theatre productions of David Wood as case studies of adaptation.

-She convenes the undergraduate modules Themes in Drama and Performance and the Global Society, among others, and serves as FQAC officer and Faculty Research Programmes Committee member for Drama within the School of Music and Performance.
-She is also Erasmus/exchange coordinator for the Faculty of Creative Industries.
+Márta convenes the undergraduate modules Production:Theatre Festival_, Specialist Studies and Performance and the Global Society, among others, and serves as FQAC officer and Faculty Research Programmes Committee member for Drama within the School of Music and Performance.
+She is also Erasmus/exchange Coordinator for the Faculty of Creative Industries.

 Main teaching areas: